Mehsbed/Nuke_Rooftop_Images_Segmentation/README.md

 ### Training

-The training process will:
+When you run the training:
-1. Load and preprocess the dataset
+1. Loads and preprocesses the dataset
-2. Split into train/validation/test sets
+2. Splits into train/val/test sets (90/5/5 by default)
-3. Initialize the model with pretrained weights
+3. Sets up model with pretrained ResNet50 weights
-4. Train with mixed precision
+4. Trains using mixed precision
-5. Validate after each epoch
+5. Validates after each epoch
-6. Save best models based on IoU and Loss
+6. Saves best models (based on IoU and loss)
-7. Display progress and metrics
+7. Shows progress and metrics

 ### Inference

-After training, the inference cell will:
+After training:
-1. Load the best trained model
+1. Loads the best model
-2. Run predictions on test set
+2. Runs predictions on test set
-3. Visualize results side-by-side (Original, Ground Truth, Prediction)
+3. Shows side-by-side: Original image, Ground Truth, Prediction

 ## 📂 Project Structure